briankoser/sfc-listeners-guide/episodes/0010-duel-of-the-fates.md

 # Feedback

 <div class="quote">
-  <span class="quote-context tag is-size-6">One of Matt's friends told him that they stopped listening to the podcast because Matt and Ben talk over each other.</span>
+  <span class="quote-context is-size-6">One of Matt's friends told him that they stopped listening to the podcast because Matt and Ben talk over each other.</span>
   <q class="matt">So I threw something at them, and then kicked them.
 And that friendship is over.</q>
 </div>